+LastIndexOf: This starts searching from the end.
 It is the same as IndexOf in all other ways.LastIndexOf

 LastIndexOfAny: This finds the last index of any of the characters in the Array it receives.LastIndexOfAny

-Here we see a simple example of using the Substring Function in VB.NET with the result of IndexOf.
-The IndexOf call below locates the first index of the uppercase letter 'B'.
-You can find more details on the Substring function.Substring
+IndexOf, Substring.Here we use the Substring function with the result of IndexOf.
+The IndexOf call here locates the first index of the uppercase letter B in the source string.

-|VB.NET program that uses Substring: VB.NET Module Module1 Sub Main() ' The string you are searching Dim s As String = "Visual Basic rocks" ' Find index of uppercase letter 'B' Dim i As Integer = s.IndexOf("B"c) ' This new string contains the substring starting at B Dim part As String = s.Substring(i) Console.WriteLine(part) Console.ReadLine() End Sub End Module Output Basic rocks|
+|VB.NET program that uses Substring Module Module1 Sub Main() ' The string you are searching.
+Dim s As String = "Visual Basic rocks" ' Find index of uppercase letter B. Dim i As Integer = s.IndexOf("B"c) ' This new string contains the substring starting at B. Dim part As String = s.Substring(i) Console.WriteLine(part) Console.ReadLine() End Sub End Module Output Basic rocks|

-In the .NET platform, the Contains Function on System.String simply calls IndexOf internally.
-Therefore, you should only use it if you want a different value to indicate failure—False instead of -1.Contains
+Contains.This System.String Function calls IndexOf internally.
+We should only use it if we want a different value (False) to indicate failure.Contains

+Contains: Result when substring exists: True.
 Result when substring does NOT exist: False.

+IndexOf: Result when substring exists: >= 0.
 Result when substring does NOT exist: -1.

-We covered several examples of using the IndexOf Function.
-We used IndexOf with Strings and characters.
+Several examples.We covered several examples of using the IndexOf Function.
+We used IndexOf with Strings and Chars.
 Next we called it in a Do-While loop.StringsCharWhile, Do While

 Return value.We checked IndexOf's result, which is negative one if the argument is not found.
 This function can simplify a program.
 It can replace many For-loops that search strings.